Revisiting the post-glitch relaxation of the 2000 Vela glitch with the neutron star equation of states in the Brueckner and relativistic Brueckner theories: Glitch size and short time-scale relaxation in the snowplow scenario

 In addition to a partially coupled core, we also consider that the protons in neutron star cores possibly form a type II superconductor in which the magnetic field is carried by flux tubes; thus, the strong interaction between the flux tubes and the neutron rotational vortices could impede the vortex motion and effectively pin some of the neutron vorticity in the core~\citep{1998ApJ...492..267R,2009MNRAS.400.1859S}. \citet{2013ApJ...764L..25H} proposed a parameter $\xi$, which is defined as the fraction of pinned vorticity in the core by the flux tubes, to account for this effect.
 Namely, this $\xi$ vorticity does not contribute to the angular momentum transfer, i.e., the total number of vortices stored at $x_{\rm max}$ just before a glitch is instead:

-Substituting the above expression of $N_{\upsilon}$ for Eq.~(\ref{eq21}), one can obtain the angular momentum exchanged during the glitch.
+One should note that the effects of the flux tube are not included completely, especially, the effect of the flux tube on the pinning force, which can influence all stages of the glitch dynamics~\citep{1998ApJ...492..267R,2014ApJ..788L..11G,2020MNRAS.496.2506G, 2018APJ..865..23, 2020MNRAS.493.L98}, is omitted.
+Substituting the above expression of $N_{\upsilon}$ for Equation (\ref{eq21}), one can obtain the angular momentum exchanged during the glitch.
 Accordingly, the coupled fraction of superfluid $Y_{\rm gl}$ can be derived by fitting the size of a glitch, $\Delta\Omega_{\rm p}$:

 The instantaneous step in the frequency derivative then follows:

 For the 2000 January glitch from the Vela pulsar, $\Delta\Omega_{\rm p}=2.2\times10^{-4}~\rm rad~s^{-1}$.
 The 2000 Vela glitch also yielded the first measurement of the fractional change in the spin-down rate on a short time scale of approximately one minute, ${\Delta\dot{\Omega}_{\rm p}}/{\dot{\Omega}_{\rm p}}=18\pm6$ (1$\sigma$ error)~\citep{2002ApJ...564L..85D}.